Looijenga's Conjecture via Integral-affine Geometry: Introduction

 The construction of $\mathcal{X}_0$ may be phrased solely in terms of operations on integral-affine surfaces---no results in symplectic geometry are necessary for the proof, but they provide the primary motivation.
 Our construction is algorithmic, providing a simple normal crossings resolution of at least one smoothing of any smoothable cusp singularity.
 We describe, without proof, four modifications and generalizations of the construction and conclude by giving an example of the modified construction in the charge three case $Q(Y,D)=3$.

+Our proof differs from the approach of Gross, Hacking, and Keel.
+Unlike \cite{GHK11} this work relies on the main theorem of \cite{FM83} to prove smoothability of the dual cusp.
+This approach has advantages and disadvantages.
+The delicate convergence arguments of \cite{GHK11} are avoided by using the deformation theory of global simple normal crossings varieties.
+On the other hand, the techniques of this paper can only see one-parameter smoothings, because smoothings with a higher dimensional base need not have SNC resolutions.
+The connection between the two proofs is still largely unexplored.
+In terms of mirror symmetry and the Gross-Siebert program, we use a ``fan" construction which appears to be Legendre dual to the ``polytope" construction of \cite{GHK11}.
+For us, the fundamental piece of data to prove smoothability of the dual cusp is the existence of $(Y,D)$, as a {\it symplectic} anticanonical pair.

 {\bf Acknowledgements.} I thank my advisor, Robert Friedman, for the time he spent editing this paper, and for his numerous suggestions, explanations, and clarifications.
-I'd also like to credit Lucas Culler, who suggested a simplifying modification of the original construction, and Paul Hacking, who informed me of Symington's work.
-Finally, I'd like to thank Eduard Looijenga for our productive conversation, and for having conjectured such an interesting conjecture.
+I thank Lucas Culler, who suggested a simplifying modification of the original construction.
+I'd also like to thank Mark Gross, Paul Hacking, and Sean Keel for their comments.
+In addition, I thank Eduard Looijenga for our productive conversation.
+Finally, I would like to thank the referee for their careful reading and excellent suggestions.